 Possession: 500 mg.
-Cocaine, 1⁄2 oz.
+Cocaine, >1⁄2 oz.
 Narcotic Preparations; A1⁄4 oz. or more Concentrated Cannabis; 50mg.
-PCP, 16 oz. aggregate Marijuana.
+PCP, 10 lbs. aggregate\\ Cannabis.

-Sale: Any amount Stimulants; Methamphetamines; LSD; PCP; Hallucinogens; Hallucinogenic Substances; Dangerous Depressants; Depressants; more than 4 oz. of Marijuana; any amount to a person under 18 years old Marijuana.
+Sale: Any amount Stimulants; Methamphetamines; LSD; PCP; Hallucinogens; Hallucinogenic Substances; Dangerous Depressants; Depressants more than 5 lbs. of Cannabis or more than 2 lbs. of concentrated Cannabis.